bfidatadigipres/dpx_encoding/README.md

     available here http://archive.ubuntu.com/ubuntu/pool/universe/p/parallel/parallel_20161222-1.1_all.deb

 The TAR wrapping script uses p7zip-full programme available for download (Ubuntu 18.04+) using:
 `sudo apt install p7zip-full`

 ## Environmental variable storage

-These scripts are being operated on each server under a specific user, who has environmental variables storing all path data for the script operations.
+These scripts are being operated on each server using environmental variables that store all path and key data for the script operations.
 These environmental variables are persistent so can be called indefinitely.
-When being called from crontab it's critical that the crontab user is set to the correct user with associated environmental variables.

 ## Operational environment